NickBlow/Mythras-charsheet/app/content/cults.md

 - You can find a mandalorian enclave on a planet with 30% success chance
 - You can always find out where to get some beskar

-**Rewards:** May name one Foundling NPC who assists once per session.
+**Rewards:** May name one Foundling NPC who can assist you where possible for a luck point.

 #### Future Mand’alor – “It's a creed”